 Simply put, respite care is a short-term break for family caregivers.
 A professional caregiver provides temporary care for your loved one, giving you a break from your caregiving duties and the peace of mind that your loved one is safe and well cared for.

-Respite care can last as long as you need it to — a few hours or a few weeks.
+Respite services can last as long as you need them to — a few hours or a few weeks.
 It just depends on how much time you need.
 This type of care can also be provided at home, in a facility, care centers, etc.

 How Much Does Respite Care Cost?

 Respite care services are typically billed by the hour.
 So, the cost will vary depending on how many hours a day and how many days a week you need care.
 Unfortunately, respite care is not covered by most insurance plans.
 If a senior is on hospice in a hospital or skilled nursing facility, Medicare may cover up to 5 days in a row of respite care costs.